All posts by Leo

 Corn Dolly Twist

-All in all, Harvest Festival time was a chance to come together and have fun, to be thankful for whatever the land had supplied, and to lift people’s spirits and put them in a positive frame of mind, ready to get through the winter.
+Most of all, the time of harvesting was a chance to come together and have fun, to be thankful for whatever the land had supplied, and to lift people’s spirits and put them in a positive frame of mind, ready to get through the winter.

 If you’re having your own Harvest Festival celebration at your home, church or school, you might like our free printable poster: